Perley A. Thomas Car Works: Usage in New Orleans

 As of 2019, the New Orleans Regional Transit Authority operates 35 Perley Thomas 900-series streetcars in active daily use, nearly a century after their construction.
-Dating from 1923 and 1924, the Thomas streetcars are operated on the St. Charles line (the oldest streetcar line in the world).
+Dating from 1923 and 1924, the Thomas streetcars are operated on the St. Charles line (the oldest continuously operating streetcar line in the world).
 In 2005, all 35 Thomas streetcars survived Hurricane Katrina unharmed, while 30 of the 31 replica streetcars required restoration, placing them out of service through 2009.
 The Thomas cars are painted the traditional olive green color.
 Most of the replica cars are bright red, although a few have been painted olive green to provide ADA-compliant service on the St. Charles line.

 To keep the Thomas streetcars in service, the RTA established a parts shop with the capability of building a complete replica of the Thomas streetcar design on its own to maintain a stock of replacement parts.
 The shop designed and produced the replica cars used on the Canal Street Line and the Riverfront Line.
 Along with the difference in color, the newer designs are ADA-compliant, and the Canal Street cars are air-conditioned.